realA10001986/Dash-Gauges/README.md

 ## Basic Operation

-As mentioned, the Plutonium Gauges are an add-on for a Time Circuits Display.
+As mentioned, the Dash Gauges are an add-on for a Time Circuits Display.
 Their basic function is to show some values on its gauges, and to play an "empty" alarm after a time travel.

-There is little to play with when the Plutonium Gauges aren't connected to a TCD:
+There is little to play with when the Dash Gauges aren't connected to a TCD:
-- To quickly trigger the "empty" sequence, flip the side switch of your Plutonium Gauges.
+- To quickly trigger the "empty" sequence, flip the side switch of your Dash Gauges.
 To "refill", flip that switch again.
 - Press to the time travel button to trigger a simple "surge" sequence.

-The Plutonium Gauges are way more fun when other props (TCD, FC, SID) are present as well.
-The TCD is of special importance: When connected through BTTFN, the TCD can act as a remote control for the Plutonium Gauges.
+The Dash Gauges are way more fun when other props (TCD, FC, SID) are present as well.
+The TCD is of special importance: When connected through BTTFN, the TCD can act as a remote control for the Dash Gauges.

 ## TCD remote command reference